jetty-project/jetty-load-generator/README.md

             .scheduler( scheduler ) //
             .sslContextFactory( sslContextFactory ) //
             .loadProfile( profile ) //
-            .latencyListeners( some listeners you can build your own or use existing one ) // some listeners you can build your own
+            .responseTimeListeners( some listeners you can build your own or use existing one ) // some listeners you can build your own
             .requestListeners( some listeners you can build your own or use existing one ) // .build();